The 22 Best and Worst Foods for Your Breath

 First, The Best Foods For Your Breath

-An apple a day may help keep the doctor away, but it won’t accidentally keep away friends and colleagues; apples are a powerful ally in the fight against bad breath!
+An apple a day may help keep the doctor away, but it won't accidentally keep away friends and colleagues; apples are a powerful ally in the fight against bad breath!
 This due in part to their natural detergent properties.
-“Apples have been shown to be one of the best foods for breaking down odorous compounds, thanks to their polyphenols,” says Abbey Sharp, R.D., and blogger at Abbey’s Kitchen.
-“They are also one of the best foods for collecting anything stuck in your teeth that may collect bacteria.”
-Speaking of your chompers, go ahead and skip these 15 Worst Foods for Whiter Teeth.
+"Apples have been shown to be one of the best foods for breaking down odorous compounds, thanks to their polyphenols," says Abbey Sharp, R.D., and blogger at Abbey's Kitchen.
+"They are also one of the best foods for collecting anything stuck in your teeth that may collect bacteria."

 "Fresh herbs like parsley, basil, and mint can help mask bad breath with the strong oils that they contain," says Leah Kaufman, MS, RD, CDN of Leah Kaufman Nutrition.
 She explains that the strong oils contained within them help to overpower nose-offending scents.
 Sally Cram, DDS, a Washington, DC-based periodontist and spokesperson for the American Dental Association, backs up Kaufman.
 "These herbs can act as a mouthwash to temporarily mask odors," she says.

 The dream team of spinach, lettuce, and kale are great for fighting bad breath.
-They help balance your internal pH levels and keep alkaline levels low, which in turn help prevent dry mouth (another cause of bad breath).
+They help balance your internal pH levels and keep alkaline levels low, which in turn helps prevent dry mouth (another cause of bad breath).

 Melons provide a great deal of vitamin C, which creates a not-so-friendly environment for the bad bacteria in your mouth to thrive.
-Not to mention, it’s high in water content, which hydrates the mouth and keeps bacteria at bay.
-Try out these 25 Watermelon Recipes You’ll Crave to take advantage of one of the most hydrating melons out there!
+Not to mention, it's high in water content, which hydrates the mouth and keeps bacteria at bay.

 Cinnamon oil has been found to break down volatile sulfurous compounds—aka the cause of your stinky breath in your mouth, says Sharp.

-“We found that drinking beverages with high water and some fat content, like milk, may help reduce garlic breath and mask the garlic odor during eating,” says researcher Sheryl Barringer, Ph.D.
-It was found that both fat-free and whole milk reduced the sulfur compounds in garlic that are the cause of its strong smell; whole milk got the best results, though.
-It’s thought that this may be because fat is more effective at neutralizing odors.
-Dairy can be a problem, though; keep reading to find out why it’s on the worst list!
+"We found that drinking beverages with high water and some fat content, like milk, may help reduce garlic breath and mask the garlic odor during eating," says researcher Sheryl Barringer, Ph.D.
+It was found that both fat-free and whole milk reduced the sulfur compounds in garlic that are the cause of its strong smell; whole milk got the best results.
+It's thought that this may be because fat is more effective at neutralizing odors.
+Dairy can be a problem, though; keep reading to find out why it's on the worst list!